Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank jumps periodically.
+		// The Super Tank jumps periodically and makes survivors jump uncontrollably.
 		// "Ability Enabled" - The Super Tank jumps periodically.
 		// - "Jump Interval"
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor jumps uncontrollably.